hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - SSL Decryption feature requiring the <span style="color: #bb6600;">root certificate</span> be installed
   - modify a policy used by many devices to block specific addresses: create a <span style="color: #bb6600;">destination list for addresses</span> to be allowed or blocked
   - how to manage traffic that is directed toward risky domains: traffic is <span style="color: #bb6600;">managed by the security settings and blocked</span>
-  - feature of web policies to ensure that domains are blocked when they host malware, command and control, phishing, and more threats: <span style="color: #bb6600;">security category blocking</span>
   - ensure that all subdomains of `domain.com` are blocked: <span style="color: #bb6600;">configure the `domain.com` address in the block list</span>
   - type of certificate configuring web filtering for a network using Cisco Umbrella Secure Internet Gateway to filter all traffic w/ SSL decryption feature: <span style="color: #bb6600;">organization owned root</span>
   - scenario when implementing URL blocking using Cisco Umbrella the the users are able to go to some sites but other sites are not accessible due to an error: Client computers <span style="color: #bb6600;">do not have the Cisco Umbrella Root CA certificate installed.</span>
+  - feature within Cisco Umbrella allows for the ability to inspect secure HTTP traffic: <span style="color: #bb6600;">SSL Decryption</span>
+  - web policies configured in Cisco Umbrella to provide the ability to ensure that domains are blocked when they host malware, command and control, phishing, and more threats: <span style="color: #bb6600;">Security Category Blocking</span>

 - Umbrella - Advance Settings